 Influence of Pre-sowing Treatments on Seed Germination and Seedling Development of Albizia procera: A Review

 Abstract Albizia procera is an important multipurpose leguminous tree widely used in forestry, agroforestry, afforestation, and ecological restoration programs due to its rapid growth, nitrogen-fixing ability, timber value, and adaptability to degraded lands.
 However, large-scale propagation of the species is often constrained by poor and irregular seed germination caused primarily by physical dormancy associated with a hard and impermeable seed coat.
 This review synthesizes recent research on the influence of pre-sowing treatments on seed germination and seedling development of Albizia procera.
 Various physical, thermal, chemical, and hydration-based treatments have been evaluated to overcome dormancy and improve germination performance.
 Among the treatments, gibberellic acid (GA₃) application at 50 ppm for 12 hours was reported as the most effective, achieving up to 90% germination along with superior germination rate and seedling vigour.
 Hot water treatment (70–100°C for short durations followed by soaking) also produced high germination percentages ranging from 75–86%, making it a practical and economical option for nursery operations.
 Mechanical scarification and acid treatments effectively reduced mean germination time by improving seed coat permeability, while organic hydration methods such as cow dung slurry enhanced seedling vigour and growth under sustainable nursery conditions.
 The review further highlights methodological approaches used in recent studies, comparative effectiveness of treatments, practical implications for forestry and agroforestry, and major research gaps.
 Although significant progress has been made, inconsistencies in treatment protocols, limited field validation, and insufficient physiological and molecular investigations remain major constraints.
-Future research should focus on standardizing treatment methods, conducting field-based trials, and developing eco-friendly and scalable technologies for improving seed germination and seedling establishment in Albizia procera.
+Future research should focus on standardizing treatment methods, conducting field-based trials, and developing eco-friendly and scalable technologies for improving seed germination and seedling establishment for Albizia procera.

 Keywords: Albizia procera; seed dormancy; pre-sowing treatment; germination; seedling vigour; GA₃.